realdarter/MovieChatBot-RNN/README.md

 # Movie Conversational Chatbot using RNN Language Model 😼
 This project implements a conversational chatbot for movie dialogs using a Recurrent Neural Network (RNN) language model.
 The chatbot is trained on a dataset of movie dialogs and utilizes TensorFlow 2.x for the model architecture and training.

+# Too view the assignment for CS171, I suggest viewing it through the NLP_Chatbot.ipynb

+# You can view the GPT Premade model as GPTPretrained_model.ipynb.

 # Requirements
 - Python 3.0 or better